connexcs/docs/docs/customer/auth.md

 === "Basic"

     + **Username**: This will be the Username used for SIP authentication (must match configuration on the customer UAC).
 If The Customer has [**Internal Number Block**](https://docs.connexcs.com/customer/main/#internal-number-block) set on the **Main** tab, the Username may only be selected from available extensions.
-If a Username is already in use on the Account, they will get an error saying "Duplicate User Detected".
+If a Username is already in use on the Account, they will get an error "Duplicate User Detected".
     + **Password**: Must match configuration on the customer UAC.
     + **Channels, Flow Speed, Bandwidth**; Do NOT set use these fields.
     + **Protocol**: This sets the type of signalling protocol for call setup, maintenance, and tear down.
 ConnexCS uses SIP for signalling, but here you select the transport protocol.
 (Note: SMPP, for SMS, is not currently supported.)